autodesk-platform-services/aps-tutorials-website/docs/tutorials/hubs-browser/nodejs/authentication.md

 to your application, for now simply showing `Cannot GET /`.
 This is expected as we haven't implemented the `GET /` endpoint yet.
-However, if you try and explore the cookies stored by your browser for the `http://localhost:3000` origin, you'll notice that the application is already storing `internal_token`, `public_token`, and a couple more properties there.
+However, if you try and explore the cookies stored by your browser for the `http://localhost:3000` origin, you'll notice that the application is already storing the session data in an `express:sess` cookie.
+That is where we will get our tokens from later in this tutorial.
-We will use these later on.

 > TODO: screenshot/gif